The Relationship Between CBD and Diabetes Prevention

 Though clinical research on the effects of CBD in humans with Diabetes is limited, current data showed that in non-obese diabetic mice, treatment with CBD reduced the incidence of Diabetes by 56% and significantly reduced inflammation .

-Through research, it is becoming evident that CBD could be a viable treatment for the prevention and treatment of Diabetes.
-Though it is too early to say definitively, there is certainly evidence to suggest science is moving in the direction of using CBD to decrease deaths caused by Diabetes.
+Through research, it is becoming evident that CBD could have the potential to be a viable treatment for the prevention and treatment of Diabetes.
+Though it is too early to say definitively, there is certainly evidence to suggest science is moving in the direction of using CBD to help decrease deaths caused by Diabetes.
 Science will have to continue to research to develop any concrete treatments.

 Weiss, L., Zeira, M., Reich, S., Har-Noy, M., Mechoulam, R., Slavin, S., & Gallily, R. (2006).
 Cannabidiol lowers incidence of Diabetes in non-obese diabetic mice.
 Autoimmunity, 39(2), 143-151.
 Retrieved from https://www.ncbi.nlm.nih.gov/pubmed/16698671